maplibre/maplibre-rs/docs/src/rfc/0001-rfc-process.md

 and standard libraries, so that all stakeholders can be confident about the direction the map renderer is evolving in.

+This RFC is copied from [rust-lang/rfcs](https://github.com/rust-lang/rfcs).
+Thanks to everyone who contributed to the Rust RFC process RFC!
+Thanks for the great inspiration!

 # Motivation

 The freewheeling way that we add new features to maplibre-rs has been good for